Inclusive language: Age

 What is ageism?

 According to the World Health Organization (WHO), ageism is a broad category that “refers to the stereotypes (how we think), prejudice (how we feel) and discrimination (how we act) towards others or oneself based on age.”
-Stereotyping and having prejudices based on age can affect both younger and older people.
+Stereotyping and holding prejudices based on age can affect both younger and older people.
 However, it is more frequently addressed when it concerns older adults.

 (Non)Inclusive language and ageism